Code-Institute-Submissions/Jnaesi-groovy-chicken_SepResub/README.md

 * Common Features
 The site is designed with a central layout that the HTML inserts the relevant CSS into.

+* Future Features
+There will be an form added where you can order food that has different delivery options.

 #### Main Page
 <img src = 'assets/images/Sitefullhome.jpg' alt = "Homepage of the website" width=400> </img>